michalporeba/pyottr/README.md

 p:Grandiosa rdfs:label "Grandiosa" .
 ```

 But with just a few instances it is a lot of typing, many opportunities for errors.
-So instead, we can wrte two stOTTR templates in a `pizzas.stottr`.
+So instead, we can write two stOTTR templates in a `pizzas.stottr` file.

 ```stottr
 ax:SubClassOf [ ?sub, ?super ] :: {